xonq/xonq.github.io/_pages/projects.md

 and streamlines collaboration by implementing a singular, easily-disseminated file format.
-Mycotools software suite includes modules for automating routine-complex comparative genomics, which form the basis for phylogenomic and gene cluster evolutionary analysis pipelines. <a href="https://github.com/xonq/mycotools/blob/master/mycotools/USAGE.md">Check out the usage guide.</a>
+Mycotools software suite includes modules for automating routine-complex comparative genomics, which form the basis for phylogenomic and gene cluster evolutionary analysis pipelines.
+Mycotools is currently optimized for fungi, though prokaryotes are compatible and the framework is taxonomy-agnostic. <a href="https://github.com/xonq/mycotools/blob/master/mycotools/USAGE.md">Check out the usage guide.</a>